Tuesday, 25 November 2014

 'Morning!
 Happy New Year!
 I have neglected this blog for too long; an update was overdue.
 So, why don't I start by saying that GOLDEN AGE is now available on the Ginger Rabbit store?

-After World War II, a young girl finds a stack of Golden Age comics and gets inspired to become the hero of her small Italian village.
+After World War II, a young girl finds a stack of Golden Age comics

 Writers: Robert Harrington & Giulie Speziani